coffee beans

 Move over latte and cappuccino, there’s a new espresso variation on the block.
 A decadent and creamy one at that.

-Breve coffee is a rich new espresso drink that pairs the intense flavors of espresso with creamy half-and-half in a cortado-sized drink.
-It’s a real treat for anyone who enjoys milky espresso drinks and is insanely easy to make yourself.
+A breve coffee (also called caffè breve or simply breve) is a rich espresso drink that pairs the intense flavors of espresso with creamy half-and-half in a cortado-sized (4oz) drink.
+It’s a decadent treat for anyone who enjoys milky espresso drinks and is insanely easy to make at home too.

-Read on as we take a deep dive into what makes this tiny coffee drink so special, how it compares to other traditional espresso drinks, and how to make it at home.
+Growing up in Scotland, half-and-half milk just wasn’t a thing.
+So when I discovered it in the US, I was instantly sold on the rich, creamy flavors that add a little something something to my favorite specialty coffees like the breve.
+Read on as we take a deep dive into what makes this tiny coffee drink so special, how it compares to other traditional espresso drinks, and how you can make it at home.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.